OpenBMB/ChatDev/README.md

   through programming."
 The agents within ChatDev **collaborate** by participating in specialized functional seminars, including tasks such as designing, coding, testing, and documenting.
-- The primary objective of ChatDev is to offer an **easy-to-use**, **highly customizable** and **extendable** framework, which is based on large language models (LLMs) and serves as an ideal scenario for studying collective intelligence.
+- The primary objective of ChatDev is to offer an **easy-to-use**, **highly customizable** and **extendable** framework, which is based on large language models (this fork uses OpenHermes 2.5 Mistral 7B) and serves as an ideal scenario for studying collective intelligence.

 <p align="center">
   <img src='./misc/company.png' width=600>